 - Self-excited Generator

-In the separately excited type, the field coil is reinforced with an autonomous external DC source.
+In the separately excited type, the field winding is supplied with an autonomous external DC source (battery).
+Separately excited DC generators are not commonly used, this means that they are rarely used.

 In the self-excited type, the field coil is reinforced by the field generated with the generator.
 Generation of the first electromotive force will arise due to the excellent magnetism within the field pole.